lidofinance/docs/docs/contracts/withdrawal-vault.md

 ## What is WithdrawalVault

-A simple contract that accumulates partial and full withdrawals that comes from Beacon chain.
+A simple contract that accumulates partial and full withdrawals that comes from the Beacon Chain.
 Its address corresponds to the type-0x01 Lido withdrawal credentials.
-During the accounting oracle report the vault is emptied by Lido to to the internal buffer, see [here](lido.md#oracle-report) for details.
+During the accounting oracle report, the vault is emptied by Lido to the internal buffer; see [Lido contract docs](lido.md#oracle-report) for details.

-Vault is recoverable, so any tokens or ether can be trasferred to the treasury by DAO.
+The vault is recoverable, so any ERC-20 and ERC-721 tokens can be transferred to the treasury by DAO.

-The currently deployed version is upgradable because of anticipated changes in Ethereum withdrawals mechanics.
+The currently deployed version is upgradable because of anticipated Ethereum withdrawal mechanics changes.

 :::note
 The contract is meant to be ossified somewhere after withdrawal credentials triggerable exits are implemented.